carry2web/laravel-postcode-nl/README.md

 [![Build Status](https://travis-ci.org/Speelpenning-nl/laravel-postcode-nl.svg)](https://travis-ci.org/Speelpenning-nl/laravel-postcode-nl)
 [![License](https://poser.pugx.org/speelpenning/laravel-postcode-nl/license)](https://packagist.org/packages/speelpenning/laravel-postcode-nl)

-A client using the Postcode.nl REST API for Dutch address verification.
+A client using the Postcode.nl REST API for International address verification.

-All the work for this package has been done by Gerben Speelpenning, I merely updated to composer.json to make it work with Laravel 10 and submitted it to Packagist for easy installation, but if there is anything that does not work either because of the Laravel update or updates to the PostcodeNL API please let me know so I can fix them!
+All the work for this package has been done by Gerben Speelpenning, I merely updated to composer.json to make it work with the international API, Laravel 10 and submitted it to Packagist for easy installation, but if there is anything that does not work either because of the Laravel update or updates to the PostcodeNL API please let me know so I can fix them!

 ## Installation